Man-page¶

 Conventional exit codes shared by every Click Extra CLI.

-Mirrors the EXIT STATUS table in Man-page layout.
+Mirrors the EXIT STATUS table in Man-page.
 Click returns

 2for usage errors (UsageError),1for aborts, and0on success.